jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (b) in the case of a body corporate, to a fine not exceeding $100,000.
 (5) In any proceedings for an offence against subsection (4) in which it is alleged that this section applies to a medicine by reason of subsection (1), it shall be presumed that the medicine is a medicine to which this section applies until the contrary is proved.
 (6) The provisions of this section are in addition to, and not in substitution for, the provisions of any other enactment prohibiting, regulating, or restricting the sale or distribution of medicines, and nothing in any such other enactment shall authorise any person to act in contravention of the provisions of this section; but in the event of any conflict, the provisions of this section shall prevail.
-(6A) The Minister, after having given consent or provisional consent to the distribution of any medicine in accordance with this Act, shall give written notification to the EPA of the consent or provisional consent and any condition attached to that consent.
+(6A) The Minister, after having given consent, consent by verification, or provisional consent to the distribution of any medicine in accordance with this Act, shall give written notification to the EPA of the consent, consent by verification, or provisional consent and any condition attached to that consent.
 (7) Any consent that was given in respect of any medicine by the Minister under section 12(2) of the Food and Drug Act 1969 and in force immediately before the commencement of this Act shall be deemed for the purposes of this section and section 35 to have been given under this section.
 (8) A notice under subsection (2) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).